hyperledger/iroha/README.md

-# How to run test for add_smart_contract
+# How to run test for engine_call
 Docker container should be runned as sudo.
 To set golang environment, download Hyperledger Burrow sources and build .so from it run following:
 1) source scripts/envForBurrowVM.sh
 2) ./scripts/buildVmCaller.sh

-Then run all test, or add_smart_contract_test in the appropriate directory
+Then run all test, or engine_call_test in the appropriate directory

 # Welcome!